Authority: Student Affairs

 Those criminal penalties include:

-- A fine of not more than one thousand dollars, imprisonment with or without hard labor for not more than one year, or both,
+- A fine of not more than $1,000, imprisonment with or without hard labor for not more than one year, or both; and/or

-- If the serious bodily injury results in the death of the person, any person who violates the provisions of this section shall be fined not more than two thousand dollars, imprisoned with or without hard labor for not more than five years, or both.
+- If the serious bodily injury results in the death of the person, any person who violates the provisions of this section shall be fined not more than $2,000, imprisoned with or without hard labor for not more than five years, or both.

-The University takes the enforcement and dissemination of the Hazing Policy very seriously.
-Each calendar year during student organization registration all organizations are required to acknowledge receipt of the Hazing Policy and the penalties associated with its violation.
+The University takes the enforcement and dissemination of this policy very seriously.
+Each calendar year during student organization registration, all organizations are required to acknowledge receipt of the Hazing Policy and the penalties associated with its violation.
 This policy is discussed at the beginning of each year with organization officers during new student organization registration and at each annual Greek retreat.
-The policy is posted on the McNeese website with other relevant student organization forms, and it is communicated through Senior Staff, the University Policy page, and avenues listed in procedures.
+The policy is posted on the McNeese website with other relevant student organization forms and communicated via the University Policies webpage and the avenues listed in this policy.